DPDK/dpdk/doc/guides/nics/octeontx2.rst

       -a 0002:02:00.0,max_sqb_count=64

-   With the above configuration, each send queue's decscriptor buffer count is limited to a maximum of 64 buffers.
+   With the above configuration, each send queue's descriptor buffer count is limited to a maximum of 64 buffers.

 - ``Switch header enable`` (default ``none``)